Our vision is to;

-So that’s what we are about – making the world a better and fairer place, putting smiles on people’s faces and empowering our team to contribute by creating new ideas and having fun.
+So that’s what we are about – making the world a better and fairer place, putting smiles on people’s faces and empowering our team to contribute to creating new ideas and having fun.

 We understand that we are only effective if our team takes on the challenge of owning and developing the idea which the founders have created.

-To this end, we work on a project basis and remotely, with a distributed team in the UK, France, Ireland, The Netherlands, USA, Australia and Germany.
+To this end, we work on a project basis and remotely, with a distributed team in the UK, France, Ireland, The Netherlands, USA, and Australia.

 We value motivation, skills, and passion more than academic qualifications.

 We have no ideal person but we value these qualities: